 - Read the details about the subject specifications very carefully.

 - Talk to your subject teacher/s about the subject at Sixth Form level.
 Do not assume you know about a subject just because you have done it at GCSE.

 - Look at the content and pattern of assessment.
 You may well be studying the subject for two years and possibly even longer.

 - Talk to your Year 11 tutor about your choices.

 - Be aware of your predicted grades at GCSE and read the Entry Requirements for each subject carefully.

-- Read University Prospectuses looking at degree courses which may already interest you.
+- Read university prospectuses looking at degree courses which may already interest you.
 Think ahead as some degree courses favour certain subject combinations.
-Sixth Form Staff will also advise you about University requirements.
+Sixth Form staff will also advise you about university requirements.
 The UCAS website is a useful starting point for any research.
-Feel free to visit the Sixth Form Centre to use our library.

 - Talk to your parents about your intended choices.
 They want you to be successful in your Sixth Form choices so involve them in your decision-making.